Kalmat/ColorOutOfSpace/README.md

 ### How do I get the jar file? ###

 * Download the .jar file
-* Copy the .jar file into your mods folder (local and server)
+* Copy the .jar file into your mods folder (single player and server)

 ### Who do I talk to? ###